wp-plugins/formidable/readme.txt

 Donate link: http://blog.strategy11.com/donate
 Tags: WPMU, form, builder, drag, drop, widget, sidebar, Post, posts, page, wordpress, plugin, template, contact, contact form, captcha, email, database, save, admin, akismet, AJAX, links, javascript, jquery, theme, spam, content, image, images, poll, survey, feedback
 Requires at least: 2.8
-Tested up to: 2.9.1
+Tested up to: 2.9.2
 Stable tag: 1.01.03

-Quickly and easily build forms with a simple drag-and-drop interface.
+Quickly and easily build forms with a simple drag-and-drop interface and in-place editing..

 == Description ==
-Quickly and easily build forms with a simple drag-and-drop interface.
+Quickly and easily build forms with a simple drag-and-drop interface and in-place editing.
 There are dozens of form-building plugins out there to create forms, but most are confusing and overly complicated.
 With Formidable, it is easy to create forms within a simple drag-and-drop interface.
-You can create custom forms or create them from a template.
+You can construct custom forms or generate them from a template.
 Shortcodes can be used as well as spam catching services.

 = Upgrade to Formidable Pro =